YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSWITCHSZCHG
 --------------------

-JNLSWITCHSZCHG, Journal AUTOSWITCHLIMIT [aaaa blocks] is rounded down to [bbbb blocks] to equal the sum of journal ALLOCATION
+JNLSWITCHSZCHG, Journal AUTOSWITCHLIMIT [aaaa blocks] is rounded down to [bbbb blocks] to equal the sum of journal ALLOCATION [cccc blocks] and a multiple of journal EXTENSION [dddd blocks]

 MUPIP Information: This indicates that the specified AUTOSWITCHLIMIT value was rounded down as little as possible to make it aligned to the ALLOCATION + a multiple of EXTENSION.
 Any subsequently created journal file will use this value for AUTOSWITCHLIMIT.

-Action: If the rounded value is inappropriate examine the alignsize, allocation and extension values and choose a more suitable value.
+Action:  If the automatically rounded value for AUTOSWITCHLIMIT is inappropriate, specify an appropriate value for ALIGNSIZE, ALLOCATION, and/or EXTENSION.

 --------------------